 - Report a missed bin collection

-link to Refuse Collection
+Refuse Collection Requests

 The Council's Cleansing Department can organise rubbish which has been fly-tipped or removal of bonfire waste.
 Any person found dumping rubbish may face legal prosecution.
 Please note - bonfires are not allowed on Council land without prior consent from the Council.

 If you see waste that has been fly-tipped please report it by ringing 01229 876543, visiting the customer services desk in Barrow Town Hall or Report fly tipping now on-line.

 Play areas for children are provided on several estates.
 These areas are inspected on a weekly basis to ensure they conform to safety standards.

 The following play areas can be found on our estates: